 If you are seeking a trademark attorney‚ Mandour & Associates can assist you.
-We have offices conveniently located in Los Angeles‚ Orange County‚ and San Diego.
-If you are located outside southern California‚ we offer local counsel and pro hac vice services.
-If you are interested in a consultation, please contact us today.
+This page is divided into the following areas: trademark registration, trademark infringement, and trademark litigation.
+For a consultation, please contact us today.

 Trademarks are a form of intellectual property (IP) that identify and distinguish your products and services from others on the market.
 Trademark can come in the form of words, phrases, symbols or logos.
 Use of a trademark allows a brand to define itself and discourages unfair competition.
 It’s important to note that violations against a trademark don’t just affect the trademark owner.
 Consumers are also hurt in these situations.
 Trademark infringement can confuse people who expect certain levels of quality in their purchases.

 The Basics of Trademarks

 Many people don’t realize it, but a trademark is protected as intellectual property even if it’s not registered with the U.S. Patent and Trademark Office (USPTO).
 By merely using a unique phrase, logo, or other form of trademark, you’re afforded certain protections under federal and state law.
 Of course, this doesn’t mean that you shouldn’t hire a trademark attorney to apply for a trademark.